 Why we loved Copenhagen with kids

 City breaks and kids don’t always mix: lots of walking, busy streets, confusing transport, too much culture and not enough play time.
 Not so in Denmark’s capital.
 Copenhagen has some key ingredients which make it a very family-friendly city break.
 Copenhagen is compact, flat and easy to navigate so it’s possible to walk between many of the key sights, even with young children.
-There are relatively few vehicles on the streets compared to London so what makes a visit to Copenhagen with kids particularly enjoyable is the ability to explore the city by bike.
+There are relatively few vehicles on the streets compared to London and other UK cities so what makes a visit to Copenhagen with kids particularly enjoyable is the ability to explore the city by bike.

 Copenhagen has a beautiful, clean harbour and elegant streets filled with enticing shops and restaurants.
 Stylish architecture, brilliant design and environmentally focused planning have made Copenhagen a city which many other capitals should consider emulating.
 It also has some wonderful museums, castles and parks and some BRILLIANT play spaces.

 The best thing to do in Copenhagen with kids: hire bikes

 This is my number one recommendation for a family trip to Copenhagen.
 I would happily return to Copenhagen with kids simply because it’s possible to explore the whole city by bike.
 I hadn’t realised how liberating this would feel until I actually did it.

 I had hoped to hire bikes for our kids (aged 5 and 7) but I was unable to find any bikes small enough.
 However, this turned out not to be a problem as I think my boys may have struggled dealing with the volume of bikes on the city streets, they’re used to cycling along country lanes at home with few other road users around.